Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 - What Is Databricks CLI Used For?

-- How to Install Databricks CLI ?
+- How to Install Databricks CLI?

-- List of Databricks CLI commands
+- List of Databricks CLI commands and Global Flags

 - How to use Databricks CLI Commands—Practical Real-World Examples